spaxxomatic/esp8266_iot_node/README.md

 {"deepsleep":1} - enables the deep sleep mode of ESP {"location":<location_name>} - sets the location info , example {"location":"basement_door"}
 {"log_freq":<int>} - logging
+{"motion_sensor_timer":<int>} - if a motion sensor is configured, the off-time of the sensor (seconds) can be configured via this parameter
 Configuration is stored in the EEPROM.

-{"motion_sensor_timer":<int>} - if a motion sensor is configured, the off-time of the sensor (seconds) can be configured via this parameter
+Rreport request:
+By sending a message like {"report":1} on the config topic, the device will answer with a MQTT message on the topic /report/<MAC>, reporting the firmware version, the location and the capabilities

 ### Future improvements (Todo's)
 * Static TCP/IP adress configurable via MQTT - would allow faster reboots